Turingraph/JOCR/doc/python_virtual_environment_for_ubuntu.md

+# Introduction

+The purpose of this file is to show how to use `pip`, Python virtual environment and Python library in Ubuntu Linux distribution.

+It is recommended to read `doc/python_virtual_environment.md` before read this file

 # How to solve pip install error This environment is externally managed ?

 Sometimes, when `pip install` Python package in Ubuntu, you might get this error